icodeyou/betclictactoe/README.md

 ### Code organization

-Code is organized in a loose and shallow feature-first fashion.
+Code is organized in a loose and shallow layer-first fashion.
 In `lib/`, you'll therefore find directories such as `audio`, `main_menu` or `settings`.
 Nothing fancy, but usable.